Image-Making Research-Based Animal Stories

 This video brings viewers into a first- and second-grade classroom to view the Picturing Writing and the Image-Making Research-Based Animal Story Units in action.
 The narrated overview gives viewers a peek into each process as it unfolds as well as provides opportunities to listen to students reading and reflecting on their experiences.
 This video also contains highlights from standardized test data.

 The Instructional Video Package includes the video, the manual, all 6 mentor texts, Image-Making Station Labels, the IM Artists Frame, an Artists/Writers Workshop Poster and a Times of Day Poster.
+This video does not contain individual lessons.

 Watch Video Clip: Introduction to Picturing Writing and Image-Making